-If you have someone that would like to receive a little more spiritual Christmas reminder, these Christmas Nativity Ornaments might be just the little gift idea.
+If you have someone that would like to receive a little more spiritual Christmas reminder, these DIY Nativity Ornaments might be just the little gift idea.
 You can pair it with some Christmas goodies if you want to add a little more to the gift too!

 - printable Christmas Nativity photo(s)